The End of the Batcher-in-the-Batch-House Model

 4. Rethink how batching is done across plants

-At one of our last batch webinars, more ready mix producers said they’d be more willing to break from this traditional batcher-to-batch house model than hire and train replacement batchers as fast as possible.
+At one of our recent batch webinars, more ready mix producers said they’d rethink their batching model than hire and train replacement batchers as fast as possible.

 The Far-Reaching Benefits of Multi-Plant Remote Batching

-We’re not talking about implementing a whole new system here.
-Instead, Multi-Plant Remote Batching is added to a producer’s existing Marcotte Batch or COMMANDbatch functionality, automatically inheriting the safeguards of those systems.
-Plus, wherever they physically are, batchers can monitor whatever is actively batching at that time by accessing live camera feed — from any plant.
+Multi-Plant Remote Batching in Command Cloud is added to a producer’s existing COMMANDbatch or Marcotte Batch, automatically inheriting the safeguards of those systems.
+Plus, wherever they physically are, batchers can monitor the load being batched by accessing live camera feeds from the corresponding plant.

-We get it — remotely batching ready mix can unchain batchers from the batch house, but some situations call for even more flexibility.
+We get it — remote batching unchains ready mix batchers from the batch house, but some situations call for even more flexibility.
 In today’s marketplace, having to rely on the veteran expertise of a handful of employees can squander an operation’s forward momentum.

-No matter who is available, from operators to drivers, ANYONE can leverage this solution’s simple and intuitive user interface.
-Designed to bypass a time-consuming learning curve, Multi-Plant Remote Batching’s ROI quickly kicks in as batchers operate with ease from either a desktop, laptop, or tablet.
+No matter who is available, from operators to drivers, ANYONE can safely use this solution thanks to its simple and intuitive user interface.
+Designed to bypass a time-consuming learning curve, Multi-Plant Remote Batching’s ROI quickly kicks in as trusted operators batch with ease from either a desktop, laptop, or tablet, from the front-end loader, or a concrete truck.